Daniels Mill, Shropshire

 Daniels Mill is a working water mill used for milling flour, located near Bridgnorth in the English county of Shropshire.
 The mill has the largest cast iron waterwheel in England, spanning a 38 ft diameter.

-The present mill worked until 1957 grinding a variety of grain for animal feed, but ceased operation upon the death of the miller, who is the present owner's father.
+The present mill worked until 1957 grinding a variety of grain for animal feed, but ceased operation upon the death of the miller, who was the present owner's father.
 After a great deal of restoration work, the mill was re-opened in 2008.